le-ar-n/le-ar-n.org/index.md

 ```
 {: .terminal}

-NOTE: This installs to Rhino 6.0, use -v 5.0 if needed.
+NOTE: This installs to Rhino 6.0, use -v 5.0 or -v 7.0 if needed.

 {: start="2"}
 2. ##### Installation of Dependencies